Support for Community-Based Learning

 Engaging with local middle school students visiting campus as part of Race, Education, and Belonging (EDST-200) and Writing the College Experience (ENGL-121).

-Students apply key knowledge and course content to community contexts, using it to explore and address complex questions and test their own ideas.
+Students apply key knowledge and course content to community settings, using it to explore and address complex questions and test their own ideas and understanding.

-Activities such as field trips and community based projects offer students the opportunity to practice key skills (for example, ethnographic research, writing, observational research, and working in partnership with peers and community members).
+Activities such as field trips and community-based projects offer students the opportunity to practice key skills (e.g., ethnographic research, writing, observational research, and working in partnership with peers and community members).